legokit/LEGONavigationController-Swift/README.md

 ## License

-LEGO-NavigationController is available under the MIT license.
+LEGONavigationController-Swift is available under the MIT license.
 See the LICENSE file for more info.